mautic/mautic/README.md

 In many cases, the CSS files are built from LESS files.
 To compile the changes in the LESS files, run `grunt compile-less` command.

+## Contributing
+Development is open and available to any member of the Mautic community.
+All fixes and improvements are done through pull requests to the code.
+This code is open source and publicly available.

+If you want to contribute to Mautic's **code**, please read our [CONTRIBUTING.md](https://github.com/mautic/mautic/blob/staging/.github/CONTRIBUTING.md) or [Contributing Code](https://contribute.mautic.org/about/how-can-i-contribute/developer) docs.

+If you want to contribute in **other areas** of Mautic, please read our general [Contributing](https://contribute.mautic.org/about/how-can-i-contribute) guide.

 ## Testing

 ### Pull Request Testing